 You have three options after a denial, and choosing the right one depends on your situation:

-- 1[Supplemental Claim](/forms#supplemental) — You have new evidence the VA hasn't seen.
-A nexus letter, updated medical records, or buddy statements.
-No time limit to file.
+- [Supplemental Claim](/forms#supplemental) — You have new and relevant evidence the VA hasn't considered, such as a nexus letter, updated medical records, or buddy statements.
+You can file at any time, but filing within one year may preserve your effective date through continuous pursuit.

-- 2[Higher-Level Review](/forms#hlr) — You think the VA made a mistake with the evidence they already have.
+- [Higher-Level Review](/forms#hlr) — You think the VA made a mistake with the evidence they already have.
 A senior reviewer takes another look.
 Must file within one year.

 Our roadblocks guide breaks down each lane in detail, and the claim flowcharts can help you visualize which path makes sense for you.
 Don't let a denial letter collect dust — it's a starting point, not a finish line.